AllGray/AllGray.github.io/source/index.html.md

 slate/images/104.jpg

-**Important:** Don’t panic, loading games from the SD card can take up to 30 seconds, be patient.
-After the games load you should see something like this:
+<aside class="warning">Don’t panic, loading games from the SD card can take up to 30 seconds, be patient.
+After the games load you should see something like this:</aside>

 slate/images/105.jpg